Kernel Two-Sample Tests for Manifold Data: Introduction

 Traditional statistical methods for two-sample testing have focused on parametric or low-dimensional testing scenarios, such as Hotelling's two-sample test~\cite{hotelling1931} and Student's t-test~\cite{PFANZAGL96}.
 When it is challenging to specify the exact parametric form of the distributions, non-parametric two-sample tests are more suitable.
-Earlier works on one-dimensional non-parametric two-sample tests are based on the Kolmogorov-Smirnov distance~\cite{Pratt1981, Frank51}, the total variation distance~\cite{Ga1991}, among others.
+Earlier works on one-dimensional non-parametric two-sample tests are based on the Kolmogorov-Smirnov distance~\cite{Pratt1981,massey1951kolmogorov}, the total variation distance~\cite{Ga1991}, among others.
 Extending these tests to high-dimensional data is non-trivial.

-Modern non-parametric tests for high-dimensional data have been developed, many of which are based on integral probability metrics \cite{sriperumbudur2012empirical}.
-A notable contribution is the Reproducing Kernel Hilbert Space (RKHS) {kernel} Maximum Mean Discrepancy (MMD) two-sample test~\cite{Gretton12, Gretton09, Grettonnips12}, which is related to U-statistics \cite{serfling2009approximation}.
+Modern non-parametric tests for high-dimensional data have been developed, many based on integral probability metrics \cite{sriperumbudur2012empirical}.
+A notable contribution is the Reproducing Kernel Hilbert Space (RKHS) kernel Maximum Mean Discrepancy (MMD) two-sample test~\cite{Gretton09,gretton2012kernel}, which is related to U-statistics \cite{serfling2009approximation}.
 The asymptotic optimality of kernel {MMD} tests was recently studied in \cite{balasubramanian2021optimality,li2019optimality}.
-Wasserstein distance two-sample tests have been considered in~\cite{delbarrio1999, ramdas2015wasserstein}, and graph-based statistics have been proposed for distribution-free tests in high dimensions \cite{chen2017new,bhattacharya2020asymptotic}.
+Wasserstein distance two-sample tests have been considered in~\cite{delbarrio1999, ramdas2017wasserstein}, and graph-based statistics have been proposed for distribution-free tests in high dimensions \cite{chen2017new,bhattacharya2020asymptotic}.

-However, it is known that non-parametric two-sample tests face difficulties with high-dimensional data, as the sample complexity for estimating distance functions suffers from the curse of dimensionality.
+However, it is known that non-parametric two-sample tests face difficulties with high-dimensional data.
 For instance, \cite{ramdas2015decreasing} provided a negative result for kernel MMD in high dimension that the test power decreases may decrease polynomially with increasing data dimension when applied to detect the mean shift of Gaussian distributions.
-But the argument therein does not consider possible intrinsically low-dimensional structures of high-dimensional data.
-Furthermore, we also observe that the roles of the kernel bandwidth and the data dimensionality were not explicitly specified in the original kernel MMD test paper \cite{gretton2012kernel}, which may play a crucial role in determining the performance of the kernel test in practice.
+However, the argument therein does not consider possible intrinsically low-dimensional structures of high-dimensional data.
+Furthermore, we also observe that the roles of the kernel bandwidth and the data dimensionality were not explicitly specified in the original kernel MMD test paper \cite{gretton2012kernel}, both of which may play a crucial role in determining the performance of the kernel test in practice.

 In this paper, we aim to answer the following fundamental questions {about kernel tests applied to high-dimensional data with intrinsically low-dimensional structure}: